 Fluid Milk Profile

 The United States is the single largest producer of cow's milk in the world.
-In 2011, the country supplied 196 billion pounds of milk, a 1.8 percent increase from the previous year.
+In 2017, the country supplied 215 billion pounds of milk, a 3 billion pound increase from the previous year.
 California continues to lead the country in milk production, followed by Wisconsin.
 New York, Idaho and Pennsylvania round out the top five milk-producing states.

 According to an ERS study on the milk pricing system, establishing a balance between milk’s supply and demand would require a balance among the following factors: